DiamondLightSource/fa-archiver-py3/docs/fa_sniffer.rst

     This is used to program the size of each block in the circular buffer.
 This number is the logarithm base 2 of the block size, and the default is 19, corresponding to a block size of 512KB.

+`fa_entry_count`
+    Specifies the default transfer size, defaults to 256 if not otherwise specified.
+This can also be modified at run time via the `SET_ENTRY_COUNT` ioctl.

 Character Device